ethan-wickstrom/rrrs/README.md

 `rrrs -i <input_file_path> -o <output_file_path>`

 Upon execution, RRRS will prompt you to enter the desired number of rows to be randomly sampled from your CSV file.
-The output will be a new CSV file, named with the original file title plus a suffix indicating the number of sampled rows (e.g., `slogan_data-100`).
-This file will be saved either in the execution path or a specified output directory.
+The output will be a new CSV file with the original file title and a suffix indicating the number of sampled rows (e.g., `slogan_data-100`).
+This file will be saved in the execution path or a specified output directory.

 📂 Directory Structure
 ----------------------